25 Eylül 2008 Perşembe

 MP3 Tagging – The Easy Way

-I have over 4000 mp3 on my hard disk.
-And i dont like burning mp3s to DVD with missing tags.
+I have over 4000 mp3s on my hard disk.
+And I don't like burning mp3s to DVD with missing tags.

-Most of my mp3s come from offline satellite download and they came as
+Most of my mp3s come from offline satellite download and they came named similar as below:

 193.251.135.116_08C9A07485__66477.mp3

 You have to rename them one by one according to their tags.
-But what if some dont have tags.
+This is the easy part since most of the media players can consolidate your library automatically.

 First adjust the program to your needs.